kubevirt/kubevirt-velero-plugin/README.md

 For more information on Velero check https://velero.io/.

-This is still a work in progress, not intended for production use.

 ## Plugin actions Included

 The plugin registers backup and restore actions that operate on following resources: DataVolume, PersistentVolumeClaim, Pod, VirtualMachine, VirtualMachineInstance.